AAA Reina de Reinas Championship

-The AAA Reina de Reinas Championship (literally "AAA Queen of Queens Championship", "AAA Women's Championship") is a singles women's professional wrestling championship promoted by American promotion WWE through its Mexican Lucha Libre AAA Worldwide (AAA) subsidiary.
-It is the only women's championship in AAA.
+The AAA Reina de Reinas Championship (Spanish for "AAA Queen of Queens Championship"), also known as the AAA Women's Championship, is a women's professional wrestling championship promoted by the Mexican promotion Lucha Libre AAA Worldwide (AAA), a subsidiary of the American promotion WWE.
+The current champion is La Catalina, who is in her first reign.
+She won the title by defeating Flammer on Night 2 of Triplemanía 34 on September 13, 2026.

+The inaugural champion was Xóchitl Hamada, who was crowned after winning the original Reina de Reinas tournament in 1999.
 From its creation in 1999 to 2009, the title was put on the line every year during the eponymous "Reina de Reinas" tournament, in addition to traditional defenses.
 The tournament eventually returned in 2012, with Sexy Star becoming the first wrestler to successfully retain the title at the event.
+Although the title is exclusive to the women's division, Pimpinela Escarlata—a popular exótico wrestler—won it in 2011.